 Test blind

-This is the most gracious approach to the problem.
-Some schools, such as CalTech, have decided they will not even look at test scores, even if they are submitted.
-Within the application interfaces, colleges can suppress certain information from ever being downloaded into their own data systems.
+The University of California System is an example of schools that will not even look at test scores even if they are submitted.
 A test blind school will look at all applications without any reference to scores whatsoever.
 The admissions office won’t even see SAT or ACT scores.
 Thus all students are immediately put on an even (scoreless) playing field—or so it seems (more on that in a minute).

 Test optional